Temaran/Feather/README.md

 ----------------------------------------------------------------------

 # TODO
- - Add these to top of Quick-search:
-    - Implement Favourite ops
-    - Implement Recent ops
-    - Disallow Favourite and Recent as op-names and op-tags

- - Implement Options window
-    - Autolaunch DI on BeginPlay

 - Implement AutoExec window
  - Execs to run on BeginPlay
  - Execs to run on EndPlay

  - Implement keybinds

  - Make sure the cpp changes get merged